soggybag/Hoppy-Bunny-SpriteKit-Swift/P6-Adding-Obstacles/content.md

 > [action]
 > Open *GameScene.sks* and drag *Obstace.sks* into the scene, if you don't see anything, do a quick *Save* to refresh SpriteKit.

->
-> I'm sure you noticed the obstacle is sitting behind the crystals, you will want it to sit in front of the crystals yet also sit behind the ground.
+You may have probably noticed the obstacle is sitting behind the crystals.
+We will want it to sit in front of the crystals, but sit behind the ground.

+> [action]
-Can you fix this?
-Remember you've ran into similar *Z-Position* issues when you initially setup the scene.
+> If you have this problem, can you fix it?
+Remember we ran into similar *Z-Position* issues when we set up the scene initially.

 > [solution]
-> Tweak the *scrollLayer* which contains the ground nodes, set *Z-Position* to `2` and set the *Obstacle* reference node to `1`.
+> Tweak the *scrollLayer* which contains the ground nodes, set *Z-Position* to `2` and set the *Obstacle* reference node *Z-position* to `1`.

-Now this hopefully look a lot like this.
+Now your scene will hopefully look a lot like this.

 ![Checking the obstacles](../Tutorial-Images/xcode_obstacle_added_gamescene.png)

 #Dynamic obstacle generation

-Time to learn about dynamic obstacle generation or DOG for short :]
-The *Obstacle.sks* you built will come in very hand now, you could of course design a huge level if you wanted to and manually place them to design a level.
+Now it's time to learn about dynamic obstacle generation, or _DOG_ for short.
+Of course, we could design a huge level if we wanted to, and in it we could manually place each obstacle.
 However, for an infinite runner this just isn't practical.

 ##Obstacle layer